isaacholt100/aoc2022/README.md

 2. A `part2_solution` function which gives the correct answer for the given puzzle input.
 3. A `tests` dictionary for testing the previous two functions against given test cases.

-To print the answers for a given day, run the `src/main.py` file (this can be done by using the Run button if viewing this in Replit, or else running the command `python src/main.py`).
+To print the answers for a given day, run the `src/main.py` file (this can be done by using the Run button if viewing this in Replit).

 and enter the day as a two-digit number.
 This automatically runs the tests from the `tests` dictionary in that day's solution file, as mentioned above.